A Moebius Syndrome Community Website

 -

-Ear abnormalities that may lead to frequent or persistent ear infections
+Ear abnormalities, which may lead to chronic ear infections

 -

-Hearing loss (if certain cranial nerves are affected)
+Hearing loss (when certain cranial nerves are affected)

 -

-Skeletal abnormalities of the hands, feet, and limbs (club feet)
+Skeletal abnormalities of the hands, feet, or limbs (including clubfoot)

 -